Sz-Tim/isRev/ms/msDraft.md

-# Range size and ant communities across elevations
+# Ant communities and range sizes across elevations
 **Author:** Tim Szewczyk^1^

 **Affiliation:** University of Colorado-Boulder, Department of Ecology and Evolutionary Biology